 Over to the withdrawal fees then.
 These are also very important to consider.
 When withdrawing BTC, the exchange charges you only 0.0004 BTC.
 This withdrawal fee is also far below the industry average (roughly half of the industry average).

 All in all, the fees charged at this exchange is a competitive advantage against other exchanges out there today.

 At this trading platform, you can deposit through both wire transfer and credit cards.
 This can be very helpful for newer crypto investors.
 The fact that fiat currency deposits are OK at all also makes this exchange an “entry-level exchange”, meaning an exchange where new crypto investors can take their first steps into the thrilling crypto world.

 We run all the exchange-websites in Mozilla’s Observatory-test (https://observatory.mozilla.org/).
-The score in such test is one of many indicators of the exchange’s security.
-Ternion received an F-score in this test.
-You should note though that F is the Mozilla Observatory-score received by most exchanges in our Exchange List, so don’t let it scare you away.
+The score in such test is one of many clues to the exchange’s security.
+Ternion received a score of B in this test.
+This is a very good score, and actually better than 90% of all other exchanges in our Exchange List.

 We hope you have enjoyed reading the above review.
 We also recommend checking out the below exchanges.
 They are well known in the world and have also gotten great ratings from the users on our site: